 No team has won more Grands Prix or world titles than the Maranello marque but the magic formula that rewrote the record books in the early 2000s has been missing in more recent time.

 Despite wholesale management and technical upheaval, both 2014 and 2016 were winless seasons with the promise of 2015, when new signing Sebastian Vettel won three times, not yet paving the way to a return to title-winning form.

-As the only team on the grid to have a lineage right back to the very beginnings of the World Championship in 1950, Ferrari occupy a special place in the sport and are out on their own as its most successful, and famous, team.
+As the only team on the grid to have a lineage right back to the very beginnings of the World Championship in 1950, Ferrari occupy a special place in the sport with their record of 16 Constructors' and 15 Drivers' Championships unsurpassed.

-Yet once that millstone was lifted in 2000 by the 'dream team' of Jean Todt, Ross Brawn, Rory Byrne and Schumacher, success continued to follow success and the team's reputation was restored to the level attained during their peak years.
-In more recent times, Ferrari have invariably still been in the thick of the drivers' title chase - triumphing with Raikkonen in 2007 but suffering final-race heartache with Massa in 2008 and then Alonso in 2010 and 2012 - but they have also endured widespread criticism for failing to provide innovative enough designs to take on first Red Bull, and now Mercedes, in a straight fight.
+Yet once that millstone was lifted in 2000 by the 'dream team' of Jean Todt, Ross Brawn, Rory Byrne and Michael Schumacher success continued to follow success and the team's reputation was restored to the level attained during their peak years.

 After Schumacher and Brawn departed at the end of 2006, Ferrari invariably still remained in the thick of the drivers' title chase - triumphing with Kimi Raikkonen in 2007 but suffering final-race heartache with Felipe Massa in 2008 and then Fernando Alonso in 2010 and 2012.

 But already usurped by Red Bull, Ferrari were then left trailing at the start of F1's new turbo era in 2014 with Mercedes securing the first of three consecutive title doubles.